What I learned from the book Designing Data-Intensive Applications

 The book then explores different types of databases, distributed systems, and data processing to help you understand their strengths, weaknesses, and trade-offs.

 As I read, I often found myself nodding along and saying, “Ah, that’s why this design is the way it is!”
-Each chapter presents some significant concepts, from data models and storage engines to replication and stream processing.
+Each chapter presents key concepts, ranging from data models and storage engines to replication and stream processing.

-By the end, I not only had refreshed knowledge on things I use daily (like SQL vs NoSQL databases or Apache Kafka), but I also gained a more principled way of thinking about distributed systems.
+By the end, I not only had refreshed my knowledge of things I use daily (like SQL vs. NoSQL databases or Apache Kafka), but also gained a more principled way of thinking about distributed systems.

-Each of these subsections highlights what resonated with me the most.
+Each of these subsections highlights what resonated most with me.

 One thing I appreciated immediately was that the book starts with fundamentals.
 It defines three critical concerns for any system: reliability, scalability, and maintainability.

-📈 Scalability refers to a system's ability to handle increased loads efficiently and effectively.
+Scalability is a system's ability to handle increased load efficiently and effectively.

-This was a great reminder that “building for change” is just as crucial as handling today’s traffic.
+This is a good reminder that “building for change” is just as important as dealing with current traffic conditions.

-For example, if your 99th percentile latency is 2 seconds, 1 in 100 users are waiting at least 2 seconds (even if the average is low).
-This emphasis on distribution (not just “average”) and techniques like using rolling percentiles in monitoring made me reconsider how we measure and talk about performance.
+For instance, if the 99th percentile latency is 2 seconds, that means that 1 out of every 100 users will have had to wait at least 2 seconds to access the service, even if the average latency was low.
+This focus on distribution rather than just the “average” case, and the tool of rolling percentiles we use to monitor performance, made me question how we discuss performance.

 Finally, a minor but essential lesson: the book constantly highlights trade-offs.
 There’s no free lunch – every design decision (say, a cache for speed or a schema for data quality) has downsides.
-By keeping reliability, scalability, and maintainability goals in mind, you can reason about these trade-offs more clearly.
+By keeping reliability, scalability, and maintainability goals in mind, you can reason more clearly about these trade-offs.

 ➡️ This mindset of evaluating trade-offs is probably the most significant meta-learning I gained from the DDIA book.

-As someone who’s worked with both SQL and NoSQL databases, I found DDIA’s treatment of data models both a refresher and an eye-opener.
-It compares the traditional relational model with the newer document and graph models in a very balanced way.
+Having worked with SQL and NoSQL databases, I found DDIA’s treatment of data models to be at once a refresher and an eye-opener: it compares the traditional relational model with the newer document and graph models in a very balanced way.

 The takeaway?
-Use a data model that aligns with your data access patterns.
-For example, relational databases are helpful with complex queries and many-to-many relationships (thanks to joins and normalized schemas).
+Use a data model that reflects your data access pattern.
+Relational databases are well-suited to complex queries and many-to-many relationships through joins and normalized schemas.
+If the data is very interconnected, like social networks, a graph database is a natural fit and can ease those traversals.

 If your data is highly interconnected (think social networks), a graph database is a natural fit and can simplify those traversals.

-On the other hand, if your data is self-contained, primarily consisting of documents (such as user profiles or blog posts with comments), a document database might be more convenient.
+On the other hand, if your data is self-contained and primarily comprises documents, such as user profiles or blog posts with comments, a document database may be more convenient.

-Document databases offer schema flexibility and load whole records efficiently, which can make reads faster for document-shaped data.
-It was interesting to learn that if your app typically loads an entire document (e.g., a user profile with all its nested info) at once, a document store can eliminate the join overhead and be more performant.
+Document databases offer schema flexibility and efficiently load entire records, making reads faster for document-shaped data.
+That was an interesting point to gather: if your app typically loads an entire document, such as a user profile with all its nested information, at once, a document store can eliminate join overhead and be more performant.

 An example of one MongoDB document: